helmet33/algotheory/README.md

 ## Introduction
 Countdown is a word and number puzzle game on afternoon TV.
 It is particularly loved by students, the unemployed and the retired.
-Another version called Two Cats do Countdown is a more adult version screened after the watershed.
+Another version called 8 Out of 10 Cats do Countdown is a more adult version screened after the watershed.
-I am familiar with the show Countdown and particularly the show Two Cats do Countdown.
+I am familiar with the show Countdown and particularly the show 8 Out of 10 Cats do Countdown.
 I did however reference the [Countdown wiki][1] for a breakdown of the rules and permissible words.

 ## Rules